aneldev/dyna-job-queue/README.md

 # Methods

-## addJob(command: string, data: any): IQJob
+## addJob(command: string, data: any, priority: number = 1): IQJob

-Adds a job and will be executed when all other jobs will be executed (FIFO).
+Adds a job and will be executed when all other jobs will be executed (FIFO) according also the priority (where is optional).

 The `command` is a string that will help you to understand what is this job.

 The `data` can be anything, let's say, the parameters for this job.

+The `priority` in optional.
+Default value is 1.
+Small numbers have bigger priority.

 ## onJob(job: IQJob, done: () => void): void